 Employees who can’t jump ship at the moment may show their communications-related dissatisfaction by simply not showing up.
 A Gallup study conducted in the UK showed that disengaged workers miss 10 more working days each year compared to peers who feel a strong connection to the company vision and are clear on what’s expected of them.

 The factors that have contributed to the biggest communications challenges in organizations are well documented at this point.
-Lack of clarity.
-Lack of platform.
-Lack of targeted messaging.
+Lack of clarity, platform. and targeted messaging.

 The main problem that companies have faced has always been how to address those factors effectively and economically.
 Email and Dropbox alone are outdated.
 Just having a clear vision doesn’t necessarily mean it is easy to share and then reinforce that vision.
 A company intranet portal that provides a platform for internal comms may not actually facilitate good communication.
 And getting the right information into the hands of the right people has always been tough.